Wavelength-Dependent Electrical Readout of Spin Ensembles in a Thin-Film SiC-on-Insulator Platform

-The silicon vacancy at the cubic lattice site $V_{\mathrm{Si}}^{-}$, consists of five active electrons: four from dangling bonds surrounding the vacancy and one captured electron.
+{\bfseries The V2 silicon vacancy and detection}\\ The silicon vacancy at the cubic lattice site $\mathrm{V}_{\mathrm{Si}}^{-}$, consists of five active electrons: four from dangling bonds surrounding the vacancy and one captured electron.
 This leads to an optically active ground state with spin quartet configuration (S=3/2) \cite{mizuochi_continuous-wave_2002}.
-The zero phonon optical transition energy (ZPL) of the V2 $V_{\mathrm{Si}}^{-}$ is 1.35 eV (917 nm) \cite{baranov_silicon_2011}.
-Off-resonant laser excitation promotes the $\pm \ket{3/2}$ and $\pm \ket{1/2}$ spin states to the excited state (see Figure \ref{fig:Vacancy_States}).
-Relaxation occurs either through non-radiative decay via an inter-system crossing (ISC) into a metastable state, or via spin-conserving radiative decay, yielding room-temperature broad phonon assisted emission from 850 nm to 1000 nm \cite{fuchs_engineering_2015}.
+The zero phonon optical transition energy (ZPL) of the V2 $\mathrm{V}_{\mathrm{Si}}^{-}$ is 1.35 eV (917 nm) \cite{baranov_silicon_2011}.
+Off-resonant laser excitation promotes the $\pm \ket{3/2}$ and $\pm \ket{1/2}$ spin states to the excited state (Figure \ref{fig:Vacancy_States}).
+Relaxation occurs either through non-radiative decay via an inter-system crossing (ISC) into a metastable state (MS), or via spin-conserving radiative decay, yielding room-temperature broadband phonon assisted emission from 850 nm to 1000 nm \cite{fuchs_engineering_2015}.
 Off-resonant laser excitation pumps the $\pm \ket{1/2}$ state which preferentially decays through the ISC (dark), while the $\pm \ket{3/2}$ decays radiatively (bright).
 These spin sub-levels are separated by a zero-field splitting of $2{D_{gs_{0}}} \approx $ 70 MHz.
-Simultaneous laser illumination and resonant RF driving at $2{D_{gs_{0}}}$, an optical spin contrast is observed, defined as a percentage (\%) given by
+Through simultaneous laser illumination and resonant RF driving at $2{D_{gs_{0}}}$, an optical spin contrast is observed, defined as a percentage (\%) given by

 where $S_{RF}$ and $S_0$ is the detected signal magnitude with and without RF drive respectively.
 In the case for optical detection, $S$ is the measured count-rate.